Lockout Tagout and Permit-to-Work: Where Isolation Control Fails

 Why Isolation Weaknesses Are Often Missed

 Traditional permit reviews check whether permits were completed, signatures were present, and isolations were listed.
+That confirms documentation.
+It does not confirm whether the system was actually safe.

 Isolation failures often appear as system misunderstandings rather than procedural violations.
+The paperwork looks correct right up until the moment work begins.

 A more practical approach to examining permit systems is outlined in How to Audit a Permit-to-Work System.